IErcOrg/IERC_DAO/README.md

 GitHub provides transparency into the development process of IERC DAO.
 Users can track the progress of development tasks, review issues, and participate in discussions around IERC features and enhancements.
 This transparency fosters community engagement and encourages collaboration among developers and stakeholders.

 - Issue Tracking and Proposal Submission: Users can leverage GitHub's issue tracking system to submit proposals, report bugs, or suggest improvements to the IERC DAO.
 By opening an issue on GitHub, users can provide detailed descriptions of their proposals or concerns, including relevant information and supporting arguments.
-This allows for structured communication and facilitates the review process by DAO members and contributors.
+This allows for structured communication and facilitates the DAO members' and contributors' review process.
 - Snapshot for Decentralized Governance: Once an issue or proposal is submitted on GitHub, users can then proceed to Snapshot for decentralized governance and voting.
 Snapshot allows inscription holders to participate in on-chain voting on proposals, governance decisions, and resource allocation.
 Users can use Snapshot to cast their votes on GitHub proposals, providing a decentralized mechanism for decision-making within the DAO.

 ### Snapshot